If They Could See Us Now: Plot

 A few days later, Rodney and Cassandra discuss how best to celebrate Rodney's promotion, eventually deciding on dressing up for each other.
 The next day, Mickey Pearce phones Rodney pretending to be an associate of the Sultan of Brunei.
 Later that night, Del, Raquel, and Damien get ready to go out while Rodney listens to a Mozart record.
 Trigger arrives, stating that Del promised him a lift to the pub despite the fact that he lives closer to The Nag's Head than the Trotters – and has to pass the pub to get to the Trotters' flat – but Trigger insists that Del offered him a lift and that was his purpose.
 Later, unaware that Del is still in the flat, Cassandra enters the living room dressed as a policewoman followed by Rodney dressed as a Roman gladiator (supposed to be Russell Crowe, whom Cassandra finds attractive).

-It turns out that Del is going to be a contestant on the gameshow Goldrush (a parody of Who Wants to Be a Millionaire?), which is hosted by Jonathan Ross, and takes Damien and Raquel with him.
+It turns out that Del is going to be a contestant on the gameshow Goldrush (a futuristic answer to Who Wants to Be a Millionaire?), which is hosted by Jonathan Ross, and takes Damien and Raquel with him.
 Del's chances initially seem bleak after he gets the first question wrong, but the other two contestants are even worse than he is, and Del manages to reach the "Rainbow Road", putting him in pole position for the top prize.
 Eventually, Del has to phone Rodney when he does not know the answer to a question.
 Rodney initially mistakes Ross for Mickey Pearce, until he looks at the television and then tries to help Del with the final question, correctly naming the composer of "The Child and the Enchantment" as Ravel, but this answer is not accepted and Del is eliminated.

 Raquel and Damien return home via taxi because Del abandoned them after losing.
 After he eventually returns, Del gets a phone call from the producer, telling them that he got the final question right, and will be given his prize money as well as another go on the show.
 However, Del thinks that it is Mickey Pearce prank calling them again and tells him to give all the prize money to charity.
 The episode ends as Del proudly announces "We're the Trotters, and we're back!"